0x27752357/simple-quiz-app/README.md

 # simple-quiz-app
-simple quiz app using API
+nothing special a simple quiz app you can alias it with your terminal